 When the Bureau was established, there were few federal crimes.
 The Bureau of Investigation primarily investigated violations of laws involving national banking, bankruptcy, naturalization, antitrust, peonage, and land fraud.
 Because the early Bureau provided no formal training, previous law enforcement experience or a background in the law was considered desirable.

 With the April 1917 entry of the United States into World War I during Woodrow Wilson’s administration, the Bureau’s work was increased again.
 As a result of the war, the Bureau acquired responsibility for the Espionage, Selective Service, and Sabotage Acts and assisted the Department of Labor by investigating enemy aliens.
-During these years Special Agents with general investigative experience and facility in certain languages augmented the Bureau.
+During these years, Special Agents with general investigative experience and facility in specific languages augmented the Bureau.

 William J. Flynn, former head of the Secret Service, became Director of the Bureau of Investigation in July 1919 and was the first to use that title.
 In October 1919, the passage of the National Motor Vehicle Theft Act gave the Bureau of Investigation another tool by which to prosecute criminals who previously evaded the law by crossing state lines.
-With the return of the country to “normalcy” under President Warren G. Harding in 1921, the Bureau of Investigation returned to its pre-war role of fighting the few federal crimes.
+With the country’s return to “normalcy” under President Warren G. Harding in 1921, the Bureau of Investigation returned to its pre-war role of fighting the few federal crimes.

 The years from 1921 to 1933 were sometimes called the “lawless years” because of the many gangsters and the public disregard for Prohibition, which made it illegal to sell or import intoxicating beverages.
-Prohibition created a new federal medium for fighting crime, but the Department of the Treasury, not the Department of Justice, had jurisdiction for these violations.
+Prohibition created a new federal medium for fighting crime, but the Department of the Treasury, not the Department of Justice, had jurisdiction over these violations.

 Attacking crimes that were federal in scope but local in jurisdiction called for creative solutions.
 The Bureau of Investigation had limited success using its narrow jurisdiction to investigate some of the criminals of “the gangster era.”
-For example, it investigated Al Capone as a “fugitive federal witness.
+For example, it investigated Al Capone as a “fugitive federal witness.”